 Unpack the Elxis CMS archive to the document root directory on your server:

-Elxis uses a directory named ‘repository’ to store cached pages, log files, sessions, backups and more.
-It is recommended to rename this directory and move it in a place not reachable from the web:
+Elxis uses a directory named ‘repository’ to store cached pages, log files, sessions, backups, and more.
+It is recommended to rename this directory and move it to a place not reachable from the web:

 We will need to change some folders permissions: